Year

 There is one U.S. Senate race in New Hampshire.
 New Hampshire will elect two members to its U.S. House delegation.

-The Senate race is considered “Lean Democratic” by The Cook Political Report.
-Chris Pappas, a Democrat, leads the money race with over $5.7M.
-There is only one woman with campaign finance data: Karishma Manzur with $69,526.
-John Sununu leads the Republican money race with $888,478.
+The open Senate race in New Hampshire is considered “Lean Democratic” by The Cook Political Report.
+Chris Pappas, a Democrat, leads the money race with over $11.5M.
+There is only one woman with campaign finance data: Democrat Karishma Manzur with $204,847.
+Manzur is Asian American.
+Forty-one percent of Manzur’s funds (46%) comes from small contributions.
+John Sununu leads the money race for the Republican side with over $2M.

-NH-1 is an open seat, rated by The Cook Political Report as “Likely Democratic".
+Democrat Maggie Goodlander (NH-2), who is white, is running for reelection this year.
+She has raised over $2.7M.
+NH-1 is an open seat, rated by The Cook Political Report as a “Likely Democratic” seat.
 Unlike many of the open congressional seats nationwide, the campaign finance filings for this seat primarily come from women candidates.
-Maura Sullivan, a Democrat, leads the money race with nearly $1.8M; 14% of her funds come from small contributions.
-Two Republican women have receipts over $200,000; but the Republican money race for the seat is led by Anthony DiLorenzo, with $833,648.
+Democrat Maura Sullivan, who is white, leads the money race with over $3.1M; 17% of her funds come from small contributions.
+Two Republican women have receipts over $200,000; but the Republican money race for the seat is led by Anthony DiLorenzo, with $2.3M.

 This statistic is the average total amount raised to date from individuals (including self-financing).